Acksell/CI-CD-Example/README.md

 >Note: GitHub Container Registry is currently in public beta and subject to change.
 During the beta, storage and bandwidth are free.
 To use GitHub Container Registry, you must enable the feature for your account.
 For more information, see ["Enabling improved container support."](https://docs.github.com/en/free-pro-team@latest/packages/guides/enabling-improved-container-support)

 In order for this repository's workflow to work you also need to [set a secret](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) in your project repository for the github actions workflow to work: `GHCR_PAT`, a personalized access token.
-This currently the only way to access the Github Container Registry via Github Actions.
+This is currently the only way to access the Github Container Registry via Github Actions.
 [Read more about how to issue one and what privileges to give it](https://docs.github.com/en/free-pro-team@latest/packages/guides/pushing-and-pulling-docker-images).

 If the repository resides under an organization you might want to create a new user solely for the purpose of issuing this PAT.
 You also have to change the workflow to use that username since `${{ github.repository_owner }}` will otherwise refer to the organization in the following stage of the deploy job: